Learning Perspective course descriptions, 2025-26 spring semester

 ENVR-101 Social Dimension (4 Credits) (PS) This course provides an in-depth examination of the structure and dynamics of complex sustainability problems.
 We pay particular attention to the role of humans in creating and responding to these problems by investigating the relationships between our natural world and social, cultural, and political institutions.
 Particular topics may include: population and consumption dynamics; environmental justice; social and behavioral change; environmental policy; and food, energy, and water systems.
 Students will complete a campus-based sustainability project focused on social and/or behavioral change.
 Seniors by permission only.

-GEOG-120 Human Geog Global (4 Credits) (PS, G) Human geography focuses on social, economic, political, cultural, and human-environment processes and patterns and how they change over space and time.
+GEOG-120 Human Geography Global (4 Credits) (PS, G) Human geography focuses on social, economic, political, cultural, and human-environment processes and patterns and how they change over space and time.
 This course examines the interconnections between places around the world and how global flows intersect in our local communities.
 Major topics include economic globalization, geopolitics, the spatial aspects of population growth and distribution including international migration, health, urbanization, cultural differentiation and the spread of ideas and innovation, and the environmental impacts of development.
 The course aims to engender a critical geographical perspective on the past, present and future development of the social world.

 POLS-103 Global Perspectives (4 Credits) (PS,G) Examination of major issues of world politics from various theoretical and country perspectives.
 Considers issues -war and peace, international law and organization, economic globalization, climate change, nuclear weapon proliferation and human rights- which pose questions of justice or represent threats to the peace or to global survival.